 Gossip, bad attitudes, bullying, need to control, harassment, criticism, and favoritism are just a few of the things that can shrink a team fast, and prevent others from joining.

-Take some time to pray and consider current volunteers, and your vacancies.
+Take some time to pray and consider current volunteers and vacancies.
 Which of these areas do you most need to focus on to recruit and retain enthusiastic volunteers?